tolentinoel/horoscopeGenerator/README.md

 # Horoscope Generator
+Powered by React, provides the user their general horoscope advice for the week and their lucky color.

 **GETTING STARTED:** <br/>
 Click the link for the browser experience.
-[Horoscope Generator](https://name-analysis-app.herokuapp.com/)
+[Horoscope Generator](https://horoscope-gen.herokuapp.com/)

 Reference: <br/>